smartcontractkit/documentation/src/pages/data-feeds/starknet/index.md

 If the invoke request is successful, you can see the stored values in the [StarkScan testnet explorer](https://testnet.starkscan.co/).
 View your contract in the explorer.
 Under the **Read Contract** tab, run a query on the `get_stored_round()` method.

 You can achieve a similar result by running the `starknet-compile`, `starknet declare`, `starknet deploy`, and `starknet invoke` [CLI commands](https://docs.starknet.io/documentation/tools/CLI/commands/) manually, but the scripts are useful for interacting with StarkNet contracts and accounts programmatically.
+The functions in [StarkNet.js](https://www.starknetjs.com/) also simplify deployment and invoke transactions, which normally require you to keep track of your class hashes and ABI files.
+See [https://docs.starknet.io/](https://docs.starknet.io/documentation/getting_started/intro/) for more information about writing and compiling Cairo contracts for StarkNet.

 ### Running the off-chain example